 - Each time you come to clinic, we will collect sputum or throat swabs for microbiology culture testing.
-We also recommend that at least once per year you have blood tests and a chest x-ray to identify potential problems before they cause you symptoms.
+We also recommend that at least once per year you have blood tests to identify potential problems before they cause you symptoms.
 Other routine or additionally indicated tests will be discussed and arranged by your care team.

-- If you are sick and feel you might need to be admitted for inpatient therapy, please call the nurse in the Pulmonary Clinic at 888-287-1085.
-Go to the emergency room if it is a weekend or after hours.
+- If you are sick and feel you might need to be admitted for inpatient therapy, please call the nurse in the Pulmonary Clinic at 888-287-1084.
+Go to the emergency room if it is urgent or during a weekend or after hours.

 - Adult patients are admitted to ward 6C in University Hospital.
 Ward 6C is a 32-bed, inpatient unit that has special expertise in pulmonary-related problems and cystic fibrosis.

-- Our team will ensure coordinated, comprehensive care, from secretion clearance to nutrition services.
+- Our Cystic Fibrosis Center will ensure coordinated, comprehensive care.

 The Importance of Infection Control

 To limit the spread of germs in the outpatient clinic, we avoid having two patients with cystic fibrosis use the same exam room on a single afternoon.
 Each night, the rooms undergo additional cleaning before the next day.
 We have waterless alcohol-based hand sanitizers placed in the exam rooms in the clinic.
 To limit the spread of germs in the inpatient hospital, we follow strict contact isolation protocols hospital wide.
 These measures have been quite effective in preventing the spread of germs at our Cystic Fibrosis Center.
 For more about the measures we take to prevent the spread of germs, you can speak with any member of our team.
-Learn more about the Adult Cystic Fibrosis Clinic's team of professionals.

 Make an Appointment